Beginning a new year and a new life plan can be difficult. We all make resolutions, but sometimes those goals just aren’t enough.

 A real goal is about a vision.
 You must have a vision bigger than the obstacles you may face.
 Goals are stepping stones towards turning the vision from a dream into reality.
 Remember, goals are simply dreams with deadlines.
 So commit to your goal, know the reason, visualize the change, and it will stick with you despite the challenges you may face.

 A goal is not much if you don’t share it with others or create accountability.
 Without accountability, it’s easy to make the goal simply disappear when things turn sour.
 Then you are simply a great goal-setter, but have nothing to show for the goal-getting department.

 Accountability can take many different forms.
 If you’re not ready to share it with the world, then simply write it down in a journal.
 Each day, spend five or ten minutes to reflect upon the steps you took that day that are taking you closer to your goal, and what choices you may have made that have you headed in the wrong direction.
 This will allow you to decide what changes you must make to keep moving closer to your goal.

 For example, if your goal is to complete your first triathlon, one of the daily actions you can take towards that goal is to eat healthy.
 This will fuel your body, improve recovery, and provide the nutrients necessary to have the energy to succeed.
 If you decided to blow your nutrition program, then this is a habit that is taking you farther from your goal.
 Identify it and decide what is more important – the short-term satisfaction of eating a treat, or the reward of finishing your first triathlon event.
 Stay in focus, and you’ll go far.
-Stay tuned for part two of this post!
+And now, part 2 of this post.